What You Need to Know about Over-The-Counter Hearing Devices

 Not only has untreated hearing loss been associated with dementia and depression, it can also affect your health in subtle ways.
 In fact, studies have shown that untreated hearing loss can increase your healthcare costs by as much as 40% in just 10 years.
 Luckily, the reverse is also true: getting proper treatment for hearing loss has been shown to help restore cognitive abilities and reduce depression in adults with hearing loss.
 The key is to make sure the treatment is effective for the severity and type of your hearing loss.
 This all starts with a hearing test and evaluation.

 Are Over-the-Counter Hearing Devices Right for You?
-Call or Text Us.
+Call Us.

 Hearing Loss Affects Your Health